-To create features as you measure, select the feature code for the point and then select the appropriate control code from the CAD toolbar.
+To create features as you measure, select the appropriate control code from the CAD toolbar and then tap the required feature code button.

-TIP - The CAD toolbar, page 270 works in two modes: Measure mode and Drawing mode.
+TIP - The CAD toolbar, page 308 works in two modes: Measure mode and Drawing mode.
 When you have started a survey and open the Measure points, Measure topo, or Measure codes form, the CAD toolbar automatically switches to Measure mode.